Andy Ibáñez Player Props: Tigers vs. White Sox

 Andy Ibáñez At The Plate

-- Ibanez has five doubles, a home run and two walks while batting .181.
+- Ibanez has five doubles, a home run and two walks while hitting .171.

-- In five games this season, Ibanez has picked up an RBI, with more than one RBI once.
+- In 37.5% of his 24 games this season, Ibanez has picked up at least one hit.
+He's also had three multi-hit games.

-- He has scored at least once seven times this season (30.4%), including one multi-run game.
+- Ibanez has driven in a run in five games this season (20.8%), including one multiple-RBI game.

+- In seven of 24 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.